-In 1590 against a payment of 150 ducats a license was obtained to have so-called living-in guests.
-This can be proven in the first one of a long list of title deed documents which show that from these early times onwards it was being in function as restaurant or inn.
+In 1590, against a payment of 150 Ducats, a license was obtained to have so-called living-in guests.
+This can be proven in the first one of a long list of title deed documents which show that from these historic times onwards it was being in function as a restaurant or inn.

-It is assumed that the cellar which is now used as part of the restaurant may be the original one which was used as a foundation for the new building.
+It is assumed that the cellar which is now used as part of the restaurant may be the original one that was used as a foundation for the new building.

 Madrid, Capital of Spain

-We arrived in Madrid during a heatwave, it was well over 40 C, at least 10 C warmer than on the Costa del Sol where I live.
-Quite sometime before a reservation had been made.
-Just as well as the restaurant was fully booked but due to a cancellation we got squeezed in at 21.30
+We arrived in Madrid during a heatwave.
+It was well over 40 C, at least 10 C warmer than on the Costa del Sol where I live.
+Quite sometime before our trip, we had made a reservation.
+Just as well as the restaurant was fully booked, but due to a cancellation we got squeezed in at 21.30.

-The street is really unusual, it slopes down and is winding.
-When you look up at the tall buildings they seem to undulate, it gave a strange impression I must say.
+The street is really unusual.
+It slopes down and is winding.
+When you look up at the tall buildings, they seem to undulate.
+It gave a strange impression, I must say.
 This photo was taken before our visit to the restaurant, so it was not the wine.
 We started making a photo of the facade and then were led in by doorkeepers.

 Ham slicing is an Art

-In the entrance got a nice picture of an employee cutting thin slices of ham, in the background you can see those beautiful old tiles.
+In the entrance got an accurate picture of an employee cutting thin slices of ham.
+In the background, you can see those beautiful old tiles.
 Ham slicing is taken very seriously in Spain.
 There are famous competitions on who makes the best and thinnest cuts.
 Winning such a competition means prestige for the person.

-We started with the famous cold summer soup Gazpacho which was very good, the best thing to eat on a hot evening.
+We started with the famous cold summer soup Gazpacho, which was very good, the best thing to eat on a hot evening.
 In the summer, I make it often here at home.
 You can find a great gazpacho recipe here.
-A nice house wine together with a roasted lamb leg, the meat was very tasty and juicy, really nice.
+A nice house wine together with a roasted lamb leg.
+The meat was very tasty and juicy, really nice.
 We did not have dessert as the meal was filling enough.

 Source: Restaurant Botin and My Life